farzanyazdanjou/coconut-open-api-js/README.md

 Set a sorting string to determine how the returned results are sorted.

+- `supporting(method: number)`

+Set a filter which will tell the API to return services that are supported by the given meeting method.

 - `take(limit: number)`

 Set the limit which you want returned.